hpi-schul-cloud/e2e-system-tests/README.md

 ### How to setup/run Cypress tests locally

 1) Clone the project
-2) Rename [`template.env.json`](configs/template.env.json) to `local.env.json` in the configs folder with credentials available in 1Password.
+2) Duplicate [`template.env.json`](env_variables/template.env.json) file and rename the duplicated file to `local.env.json` in the env_variables folder with credentials available in 1Password.
 (Remember add all instances as in 1Password we have different vaults available)
 3) Execute the following command in terminal `npm install` or `npm i` for installing the required packages
 4) Execute the following command in terminal to run the tests in Cypress runner (UI) `npm run cy:open`
 5) Execute the following command in terminal to run the tests in headless mode `npm run cy:run`